Welcome to my WWE Raw Review: Feb 3rd. Sometimes, the WWE makes it hard to like their product.

 A lot of pointless talking.

-It goes without saying that this week’s RAW Review isn’t going to pleasant, but it still has to be done.
+This week’s RAW Review isn’t going to be pleasant, but it still has to be done.

 So let’s lace up our boots and make our way very, very slowly to the ring…

 Vince McMahon Bull-Honky Alert #1